 Collecting evidence, in particular, can be very time-consuming with its many tasks:

 - Volume: Combing through dozens (or hundreds) of social media channels for related profiles

 - Manual work: Manually expanding replies and comments to locate the relevant piece of information

-- Proving authenticity: Tracing the origins of an internet image or files
+- Proving authenticity: Tracing the origins of an image or files being investigated